-For optimal shelf life, harvest blackberries, raspberries and blueberries in the morning while the weather is cool.
-When ripe, the berries should feel firm and come off the plant with minimal effort.
-Store freshly picked berries in a refrigerator, and do not wash them until you are ready to use them.
+Pick blackberries when the fruits have changed from red to black but still feel firm.
+When ripe, the berries should easily detach from the plant.
+Harvesting early in the morning while the weather is cool prolongs the shelf life of the berries.
+After picking, store the berries in a refrigerator and do not wash them until you are ready to use them.
 Do not consume any other part of the plant.